sienlonglim/financial_analysis_forecasting/README.md

 2. Revenue
 3. Profit Margin
 4. 52 Week Change
+5. Quarterly Earnings Growth (yoy)

-It then compares it with one's portfolio for recommendation for diversification.
+It then compares it with one's portfolio for recommendation to diversify.